kylesmile1103/Learn-Frida/README.md

 ## Install Frida-tools and Frida-server

+### Frida-tools

-First, you would need to install Frida-tools on Windows/Mac/Linux in order to use the CLI.
+First, we would need to install Frida-tools on Windows/Mac/Linux in order to use the CLI.

-### Requirement:
+#### Requirement

 * Python, Python3
 * Pip, Pip3

-### Install with Pip
+#### Install with Pip

 > pip install frida-tools

-### Testing via cmd/terminal
+#### Testing via cmd/terminal

 Open cmd/powershell or terminal and type:

 > frida-ps

-This will list all the running processes of your current OS.
+This will list all the [running processes](https://frida.re/docs/frida-ps/) of our current OS:

 ![frida in cmd](https://i.imgur.com/uO49dpN.png)

+### Install Frida-server

+To communicate with Frida-tools from client-side, let's install Frida-server on whichever device we want to analyze.
+In this case, it's a Android device.

+#### Requirement

+* Rooted device
+* ADB is enabled and authorized

+First off, download the latest frida-server from the [releases](https://github.com/frida/frida/releases) page and uncompress it.

+We are doing it on Android, so we need to find and download `frida-server-xx.xx.xx-android-arm64.xz`.
+After uncompressing, we should rename the file to `frida-server` and push to `data/local/tmp`

+#### Install the server via ADB

+> adb push frida-server /data/local/tmp/
+> adb shell
+> su
+> chmod 755 /data/local/tmp/frida-server
+> /data/local/tmp/frida-server &